JabRef/user-documentation/en/advanced/journalabbreviations.md

 This feature can be configured under **Options → Preferences → Manage journal abbreviations**.

 JabRef includes a fairly extensive build-in list of journal abbreviations.
-This list is a merge of all lists available at [abbrv.jabref.org](https://abbrv.jabref.org).
-However, this might still be be incomplete (or outdated) for the purposes of some users.
+This list is a merge of all lists available at <https://abbrv.jabref.org>.
+However, this might still be incomplete (or outdated) for the purposes of some users.
 Thus, JabRef allows to add abbreviations in the form of a personal list or external lists.

 ![General view](<../.gitbook/assets/JournalAbbreviations (2) (2) (2) (2) (2) (2) (2) (2) (3) (3) (4) (1) (1) (1).png>)